driskull/uc-2016-4x-patterns-practices/slides.md

   - Library/Framework agnostic
 - Documentation enhancements
 - Integration with Portal
-- Use cutting edge features
+- Use of cutting edge features

 ---